Photo Credit: Sundance Institute

 'Bad Hair' Is A Fascinating Horror Film Undone By Mixed Messaging

-Justin Simien’s new horror feature Bad Hair is the story of a woman grappling with her racial identity in an entertainment industry that refuses to reflect her.
-Anna (Elle Lorraine) works for the BET-like television network Culture in the late ’80s, and suddenly finds herself in the midst of a corporate overhaul as her afro-centric boss Edna (Judith Scott) leaves and is replaced by straight-haired former model Zora (Vanessa Williams).
+Justin Simien’s new horror feature Bad Hair, which premiered on Hulu today (October 23), is the story of a woman grappling with her racial identity in an entertainment industry that refuses to reflect her.
+Anna (Elle Lorraine) works for the BET-like television network Culture in the late '80s, and suddenly finds herself in the midst of a corporate overhaul as her afro-centric boss Edna (Judith Scott) leaves and is replaced by straight-haired former model Zora (Vanessa Williams).
 But she’s only the figurehead— the real mastermind behind all these changes is Grant (James Van Der Beek), a white network executive who frames his choices as a last-ditch effort to save the network from shuttering.

 Feeling the pressure to conform to the network’s new direction, Anna gets a shockingly painful sew-in weave that she can barely afford from a mysterious hairdresser named Virgie (Laverne Cox).
 Soon, all the other women in the office are getting the same sew-in, which not only transforms their style but morphs their personality into a more respectable, traditionally attractive mold.
 But, it’s more than just weave they have in their heads, and soon they find themselves fighting to hold on to their own identities.